jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 What you gain by using this standard:

-1) Stable interface names across reboots
+* Stable interface names across reboots
-1) Stable interface names even when hardware is added or removed, i)e. no re-enumeration takes place (to the level the firmware permits this)
+* Stable interface names even when hardware is added or removed
+  * no re-enumeration takes place (to the level the firmware permits this)
-1) Stable interface names when kernels or drivers are updated/changed
+* Stable interface names when kernels or drivers are updated/changed
-1) Stable interface names even if you have to replace broken ethernet cards by new ones
+* Stable interface names even if you have to replace broken ethernet cards by new ones

 There is a short technical explanation of how these names are devised in the comments of the [source code here](https://github.com/systemd/systemd/blob/master/src/udev/udev-builtin-net_id.c#L20 "Source Code").